zchee/neovim-wiki/Following-HEAD.md

 ------------

+### 2016/02/10

+The [`DECSCUSR`](http://vt100.net/docs/vt510-rm/DECSCUSR) sequence is now sent "unwrapped" to the terminal; this affects tmux users in that cursor style changes are now localized to a tmux pane instead of being global to the parent terminal.

+Depending on your terminal this may make break cursor style changes; if that happens then see `NVIM_TUI_ENABLE_CURSOR_SHAPE` in the nvim manual (`man 1 nvim`).

+See [#3165](https://github.com/neovim/neovim/pull/3165) for more information.

 ### 2016/02/04

 The `NVIM_TUI_ENABLE_TRUE_COLOR` environment variable no longer sets `has('gui_running')`.
 This means some (broken) colorschemes might look weird until they're fixed, but more importantly it _also_ means that various plugins that make decisions based on the result of `has('gui_running')` will not be misled into thinking the user is running outside of a terminal.